HashDBrown/MotorEase_Smoothies/README.md

 - Exit the container:
     ```bash
     exit
+    ```
+  - This should now take you back to the root directory of MotorEase_Smoothies.
+- Create a `Results` folder in the repository's root directory.
-- Copy the output files to your local directory:
+- Copy the output files to your `Results` folder in the local directory:
     ```bash
     docker cp {container_id}:/MotorEase-main/AccessibilityReport.txt Results/
     docker cp {container_id}:/MotorEase-main/violating_graph.png Results/
     docker cp {container_id}:/MotorEase-main/interactive_graph.png Results/
     docker cp {container_id}:/MotorEase-main/violating_vs_interactive.png Results/
     ```
+- Check the `Results` folder for these files.

 <ins> Build 3: Python Environment: </ins>